 Venable’s commitment to diversity and inclusion is, without question, one of the firm’s greatest strengths.
-Our mission is to deliver the highest quality legal services in the most efficient manner, and we pride ourselves in identifying, recruiting and retaining the best, brightest and most capable attorneys and legal staff from all walks of life.
-We understand fully that only relevant actions lead to success, and that developing a work environment that values the worth and potential of each and every person within it is one of the most relevant actions in which we can engage as a law firm.
+Our mission is to deliver the highest-quality legal services in the most efficient manner, and we pride ourselves in identifying, recruiting, and retaining the best, brightest, and most capable attorneys and legal staff from all walks of life.
+We understand fully that only relevant actions lead to success, and that developing a work environment that values the worth and potential of every member is one of the most relevant actions in which we can engage as a law firm.

-The members of our Diversity Committee are driven to ensure that no employee at Venable feels that his or her background presents a barrier to success.
-We believe that Justice Thurgood Marshall was correct when he said, “in recognizing the humanity of our fellow beings, we pay ourselves the highest tribute."
-We know that we pay our firm and our clients the highest tribute by doing all that we can to strengthen our greatest resources, and improve the quality of the Venable experience.
+The members of our Diversity Committee are dedicated to ensuring that no employee at Venable feels that his or her background presents a barrier to success.
+We believe that Justice Thurgood Marshall was correct when he said, "In recognizing the humanity of our fellow beings, we pay ourselves the highest tribute."
+We know that we pay our firm and our clients the highest tribute by doing all that we can to strengthen our greatest resources, and improving the quality of the Venable experience.

 Venable knows that the key to understanding the full spectrum of business and legal options lies in approaching the situation from a diverse set of viewpoints.
 We recruit, develop, and promote highly skilled lawyers, paraprofessionals, and support staff with varied perspectives and a wide range of racial, ethnic, cultural, and social backgrounds.

 While we are proud of our progress, we know we have more to do.
 In 2017, the firm's chairman, Stu Ingis, established a board-level Diversity and Inclusion Initiative to assess our current diversity and inclusion efforts and identify ways to accelerate them.
 In our mission to reflect the diverse communities we serve, we follow a multi-pronged approach to recruit, retain, and promote diverse talent.